 More First-Time Fixes

-The Challenges of Manually Managing Your Gas Engineers
+The Challenges of Manually Managing a Workforce

 With 52% of businesses opting to manage their field service processes via spreadsheets and whiteboards, it’s not uncommon for gas, heating, and plumbing providers to follow suit.
 For instance, a typical approach to manual field service management can involve: